All

 Why does my Looker trend chart shows different competitors to Adthena when I select Avg.
 Position or Avg.
 CPC?

-In the platform, the top 10 competitors we showcase for these metrics are selected based on their market share - to make sure we show you competitors that are the most relevant.
-If you pull this data into Looker, to get the same view you would need to blend market trends Avg.
-Position or Avg.
-CPC with market trends Share Of Clicks and sort your chart by Share of Clicks.
+If you pull this data into Looker, to get the same view as in-app, you would need to blend market trends Avg.
+Position with market trends Share of Impressions or Avg.
+CPC with market trends Share Of Clicks and sort your chart by Share of Impressions/Share of Clicks.

 Without blending the data, you can still use the Avg.
 Position / Avg.
 CPC metrics, but you will have the default sorting options of metric ascending/descending, competitor, or date instead.